 India’s current status is the result of a number of historical events.
 Satish Chandra’s history book contains a selection of these events.
 The 1000-year period covered in this book spans the seventh to seventeenth centuries, and it describes the order of events as well as the empires that dominated different parts of the country.
 With the rise of each new dynasty, there were many flaws that led to their demise, and historian Satish Chandra, who has a comprehensive understanding of historical events, dissects the many reasons for their demise in depth.

-Satish Chandra is a well-known historian who specialised in Indian mediaeval history and taught at Jawaharlal Nehru University.
+Satish Chandra is a well-known historian who specialized in Indian medieval history and taught at Jawaharlal Nehru University.
 He was also the chairman of India’s University Grants Commission and the president of the Indian History Congress.
 Satish Chandra is widely regarded as India’s most prominent historian and regarded as the country’s foremost expert on Mughal reign.
-When his book on mediaeval Indian history was published as a textbook for schools and colleges, it revolutionised the national curriculum.
+When his book on medieval Indian history was published as a textbook for schools and colleges, it revolutionized the national curriculum.

 14. Certificate of Physical & Human Geography by GC Leong (Geography)